Many people feel tired or run-down at some point during the day. A lack of energy could affect your daily activities and make you less productive.

 One cup of quinoa provides 39 grams of carbs, 5 grams of dietary fiber, 8 grams of protein and a significant amount of vitamins and minerals (44).

 Oatmeal is a whole-grain cereal that could provide you with long-lasting energy.

 It contains beta-glucan, a soluble fiber that forms a thick gel when combined with water.
 The presence of this gel in the digestive system delays stomach emptying and the absorption of glucose into the blood (49, 50).

 The combination of all these nutrients makes oatmeal a perfect food for sustained energy release.

-Yogurt is an excellent snack to fuel up your day because it is a rich source of carbohydrates and protein.
+Yogurt is an excellent snack to fuel up your day.

-The carbs in plain yogurt are mainly in the form of simple sugars, such as lactose and galactose.
-When broken down, these sugars can provide ready-to-use energy (53).
+The carbs in yogurt are mainly in the form of simple sugars, such as lactose and galactose.
+When broken down, these sugars can provide ready-to-use energy (51).

-In addition, sesame seed paste and oil in hummus contain healthy fats that can be stored and used as another source of energy.
-These ingredients are also helpful at slowing down the absorption of carbs, which helps you avoid blood sugar spikes (57, 58).
+In addition, the sesame seed paste and oil in hummus contains healthy fats.
+These ingredients are also helpful at slowing down the absorption of carbs, which helps you avoid blood sugar spikes (55, 56).

 You can enjoy hummus as a dip for veggies or in combination with other dishes such as sandwiches or salads.

 Edamame can be an easy and satisfying pick-me-up snack.